Tails for Anarchists

 Anyone can set up an .onion site.
 But why would they want to?
 Well, the server location is anonymized, so authorities cannot find out where the site is hosted in order to shut it down.
 When you send data to an .onion site, you enter the site's three Tor relays after the standard Tor circuit.
 So we have 6 Tor relays between us and the site; we know the first 3 relays, the site knows the last 3, and each Tor node only knows the relay before and after.
 Unlike a normal HTTPS website, it's all Tor encrypted from end to end.

 This means that both the client (your laptop) and the server (where the site lives) remain anonymous, whereas with a normal website, only the client is anonymous.
-In addition to being more anonymous for the server, it is also more anonymous for the client: you never leave the Tor network, so it is not possible to intercept you after relay #3.
+In addition to being more anonymous for the server, it is also more anonymous for the client: you never leave the Tor network, so it is not possible to intercept you after the exit relay.

 The .onion site address is long because it includes the site's certificate.
 HTTPS is unnecessary; security depends on knowing the site's .onion address.